Speedy Fuels are a Nationwide Fuel and Lubricants Supplier based in London, with depots throughout the UK. Our UK-wide… Read more

 Fuel Storage Regulations

-Do you store fuel at home or at your business premises?
+Are you storing fuel at home or at a business premises?

 Fuel is a hazardous, highly combustible substance, so it’s imperative that you handle it with care, because if you choose not to, you could be in big trouble.